geekarist/inbop/README.md

 # Inbop

 You are in Paris, you want to do bouldering?
+It's raining/snowing/night?
+Don't have a car?
 Inbop will improve your climbing experience.

 ## Features